-The term “margin” (sometimes referred to in German as margin) is used in credit-financed or leverage-based exchange trading.
+The term “margin” is used in credit-financed or leverage-based exchange trading.
 It is the amount deposited as collateral or pledge for a trade.
 In return for the margin, the trader receives a loan with which he can trade.

 The term margin is commonly used in crypto trading, where leverage is used.
 “Trade on margin” means nothing other than betting on a certain price performance with a larger leverage amount.

-If the bet goes wrong or the price develops unfavourably, it may be that the margin amount is too small and must be increased (margin call) or the position must be closed out.
-In the worst case, the trader is threatened with high losses, which can far exceed the margin amount.
+If the bet goes wrong or the price develops unfavorably, it may be that the margin amount is too small and must be increased (margin call) or the position must be closed out.
+In the worst case, when not having used proper risk management, the trader is threatened with high losses.

 In a margin deposit you can use borrowed capital for your own trading.
 Here we explain the basic functions of margin trading.